twoojoo/job-rate-limiter/README.md

 - **maxJobsPerTimespan**: limits the number of jobs that can be executed in a time window
 - **maxConcurrentJobs**: limits then number of jobs that can run in parallel
-- **maxItemsPerTimespan**: limits the number of item that jobs can handle in a time window
+- **maxItemsPerTimespan**: limits the number of item that jobs can handle in a time window (when provided)

 ### Limits object breakdon